Xerbo/LeanHRPT-Decode/README.md

 Input files should be:

- - NOAA - raw data, bi-phase/manchester decoded or raw16
+ - NOAA - raw data, raw16 or HRP
- - Meteor - raw data, bi-phase/manchester decoded or CADUs (deframed)
+ - Meteor - raw data
- - MetOp - output from viterbi, CADUs (deframed, derandomized with RS applied) or VCDUs
+ - MetOp - CADUs or VCDUs
- - FengYun - output from viterbi, CADUs (deframed, derandomized with RS applied) or VCDUs
+ - FengYun - CADUs or VCDUs

 ## Credits